| African Orphanage |

 - Flashlight/torch (rechargeable)

-- Bed-sheets & washing towel
+- Bed-sheets & mosquito net

 - International adaptor